vmlinz/my_notes/driver_model.markdown

 int bus\_for\_each\_dev(struct bus\_type * bus, struct device * start, void * data, int (*fn)(struct device *, void *));
 <br />Driver list.
 int bus\_for\_each\_drv(struct bus_type * bus, struct device\_driver * start, void * data, int (*fn)(struct device\_driver *, void *));

+## Platform Devices and Drivers ##

+See <linux/platform\_device.h> for the driver model interface to the platform bus:  platform\_device, and platform\_driver.
+This pseudo-bus is used to connect devices on busses with minimal infrastructure, like those used to integrate peripherals on many system-on-chip processors, or some "legacy" PC interconnects; as opposed to large formally specified ones like PCI or USB.
+平台总线是一个虚拟总线，它被用于链接集成在SOC处理器总线上的设备。

+### Platform devices ###
+Platform devices are devices that typically appear as autonomous entities in the system.
+This includes legacy port-based devices and host bridges to peripheral buses, and most controllers integrated into system-on-chip platforms.
+What they usually have in common is direct addressing from a CPU bus.
+Rarely, a platform_device will be connected through a segment of some other kind of bus; but its registers will still be directly addressable.